On the Generalization of Stochastic Gradient Descent with Momentum: Introduction

-We further note that Lessard et al. \citep{Lessard} have provided a specific loss function for which the heavy-ball method does not converge.
-We note that this loss function does not contradict our convergence analysis.
-The loss function in~\citep{Lessard} has been carefully constructed and does not satisfy the assumptions considered in this paper. \paragraph{Notation:} We use $\E[\cdot]$ to denote the expectation and $\|\cdot\|$ to represent the Euclidean norm of a vector.
+We further note that \citet{Lessard} have provided a specific loss function for which the heavy-ball method does not converge.
+This loss function does not contradict our convergence analysis.
+The loss function in~\citep{Lessard} has been carefully constructed and does not satisfy the assumptions considered in this paper.

+In addition to Polyak's heavy-ball momentum method, \citet{Nesterov} has proposed an accelerated gradient descent, which converges as $O(1/k^2)$ in a deterministic and convex setting where $k$ is the number of iterations.
+Convergence rates are obtained for Nesterov's accelerated gradient method in various settings~\citep{Su,Laborde,Assran}.
+However, the Netstrov momentum does not seem to improve the rate of convergence for stochastic gradient settings~\citep[Section 8.3.3]{DLbook}.
+Therefore, in this work we focus on the heavy-ball momentum.

+High-probability bounds on the generalization error of uniformly stable algorithms over the random choice of the dataset have been recently established in \citep{feldman2018generalization,feldman2019high,bousquet2020sharper,klochkov2021stability}.
+Momentum-based methods have not been considered in these works.
+In this paper, we establish generalization errors for momentum-based methods with a focus on the randomness of the algorithm.

+{ Our results complement the recent results of~\citet{attia2021instability}, which show exponential growth in uniform stability bounds of accelerated gradient descent methods.
+We focus on stochastic gradient descent with heavy-ball momentum for possibly nonconvex problems under nonconstant step-sizes, while~\citet{attia2021instability} focus on convex problems with full-batch Nesterov's accelerated gradient under a fixed step-size.}

+\textbf{Notation:} We use $\E[\cdot]$ to denote the expectation and $\|\cdot\|$ to represent the Euclidean norm of a vector.
 We use lower-case bold font to denote vectors.
 We use sans-serif font to denote random quantities.
 Sets and scalars are represented by calligraphic and standard fonts, respectively.